kumarpradeep231/Olympic_analyis_app/README.txt

 Installation
 Before running the application, ensure that you have the required libraries installed.
-You can install the necessary libraries using the following command:

-Installation
-Before running the application, ensure that you have the required libraries installed.
-You can install the necessary libraries using the following command:

-pip install -r requirements.txt
+You can install the necessary libraries using the following command: pip install -r requirements.txt
 Make sure you are in the root directory of the project when running the command.
 The requirements.txt file should be present in the same directory.